Contents

 Too Much Light.

-With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
-If you occasionally clean your windows, you’ll need to clean the skylight regularly.
-Plus, mounting the roof is the only method to clean the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
+If you infrequently clean your windows, you’ll need to clean the skylight more frequently.
+Plus, installing the roof is the only method to clean up the outside of a skylight.

-A lot of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the price.
-If your roof opening does not fit one of the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the price.
+If your roof opening does not fit among the listed below sizes, expect to pay at least 25% more for the system than the next-closest requirement option on this list.

 16-by-16 inches$ 150– $600.